sophieforceno/shuttle-utils/README.md

     cd to shuttle-utils/
     chmod +x * (lazily chmod all files in dir, you should chmod -x README.md afterwards)

-In these scripts, SHuttle is executed with no specified path, this means you will either have to create a symbolic link to SHuttle in /usr/bin or put SHuttle's path to your $PATH environment variable.
-This is typically done by adding 'PATH="path/to/dir:$PATH' to your user's .bashrc or .profile files.
+In these scripts, SHuttle is executed with no specified path, this means you will either have to create a symbolic link to SHuttle in `/usr/bin` or put SHuttle's path to your `$PATH` environment variable.
+This is typically done by adding `PATH="path/to/dir:$PATH"` to your user's `.bashrc` or `.profile` files.
 You will have to repeat whichever method you choose on any remote devices you specify in the hosts_check script.

 ```